Covid 19 Cleaning and Disinfection

 Air purifying ventilation systems will be in big demand this fall.

 Cleaning the air is very important.
-Advanced air filters and opening windows to allow fresh air will aid in the fight against Covid 19.
+Using advanced air filters, air purifiers, and opening windows to allow fresh air will aid in the fight against Covid 19.
 Of course, wearing face masks is vital, especially for school kids.

 Where Does the Virus Float and Then Settle?